SalesLoft/tcr/README.md

 ```

 ### SMTP
 You can use TCR to record any TCP interaction.
-Here we record the handshake with an SMTP server.  **Note that many residential ISPs block port 25 outbound, so this may not work for you.**
+Here we record the start of an SMTP session.  **Note that many residential ISPs block port 25 outbound, so this may not work for you.**

 ```ruby
 require 'test/unit'